ptsim/vecbackup/README.md

 ### Q: How are files backed up?
 * Each file is broken into 16MB chunks.
 The size can be set with -chunksize flag during initialization.
 * Each file is recorded as a list of chunks, metadata and whole file checksum.
-* Each chunk is checksummed (sha512_256), compressed and optionally encrypted using AES-256.
+* Each chunk is checksummed (sha512_256), compressed and optionally encrypted using secretbox (NaCl).
 * Chunks are added and never modified or deleted during the backup operation
 * A version manifest file (named with a RFC3339Nano timestamp) lists all the files for a version of the backup.